keithbuhler/dissertation-story/+Dissertation Drafts/8 Flourishing and Conclusion may.md

 # Eudaimonia: Virtues as Realizing our Natural Human Telos

+'Is not the love of Wisdom a practice of death?'
+(Ancient Greek.
+Plato, Phaedo, 81 A)

 **Quotation**  *“What use would it be if a man had the wisdom of Nestor and wanted the necessaries of life, food and drink and clothes and the like?
 Where would be the advantage of wisdom then?”
 Eryxias (attributed to Plato)*